-1 GSBS students do not actively participate in C-IPE.
+1 SBS students do not actively participate in C-IPE.
 However, biomedical research is an integral component of Interprofessional Collaborative Practice.
-Learning regarding the contributions and collaborations of biomedical research with health delivery and public health are provided to students and faculty.
-GSBS does participate in Decentralized IPE opportunities.
+Learning regarding the contributions and collaborations of biomedical research with healthcare delivery and public health are provided to students and faculty.
+SBS provides Decentralized IPE opportunities for their students.